Sydneychick2748/professional-README-generator/README.md

 ## Tests

-If you want to test out the project, you can go to my live site here :
+If you want to test out the project, you can go to my GitHub: https://github.com/Sydneychick2748/professional-README-generator

 ## Questions
    If you have any questions, you can contact me at anabennett77@gmail.com